mrc-ide/individual/joss/paper.md

 # Design Principles

-Because in many epidemiological models the most important representation of state is a finite set of mutually exclusive values (such as Susceptible, Infectious, Recovered from the SIR model [@Allen2017]), `individual` uses a bitset to store these data.
+Because in many epidemiological models the most important representation of state is a finite set of mutually exclusive values, such as Susceptible, Infectious, Recovered from the SIR model [@Allen:2017], `individual` uses a bitset to store these data.
 At the R level users can call set operations (union, intersection, complement, symmetric difference, set difference) which are implemented as bitwise operations in the C++ source.
 This lets users write clear, highly efficient